-Honduras is subject to all government procurement provisions contained in the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR).
+Honduras is subject to all government procurement provisions contained under The Dominican Republic-Central America FTA.
 CAFTA-DR eliminated a local requirement that required foreign firms to act through a local agent partner company that was at least 51 percent Honduran-owned.
 CAFTA-DR requires fair and transparent procurement procedures, including advanced notice of purchases and timely and effective bid review procedures.
 Under CAFTA-DR, U.S. suppliers are permitted to bid on procurements covered by the agreement for most Honduran government entities, including most key ministries, on the same basis as Honduran suppliers.
 The anti-corruption provisions in the agreement require each government to ensure that bribery in matters affecting trade and investment, including government procurement, is treated as a criminal offense or is subject to comparable penalties, under local law.

 At present, Honduras is not a signatory to the WTO Multilateral Agreement on Government Procurement (GPA).

-Under the Government Contracting Law, all public works contracts over one million Lempiras/ $42,000 must be offered through public competitive bidding.
-Public works contracts between 500,000L and one million Lempiras/US$20,800 and US$42,000 can be offered through private bids.
-Contracts less than 500,000L/US$20,800 are exempt from the bidding process.
+Under the Government Contracting Law, all public works contracts over one million Lempiras/ $40,000 must be offered through public competitive bidding.
+Public works contracts between 500,000L and one million Lempiras/US$20,000 and US$40,000 can be offered through private bids.
+Contracts less than 500,000L/US$20,000 are exempt from the bidding process.
 Government purchases and project acquisitions are generally exempted from import duties.

 In 2015, Honduras also joined the Construction Sector Transparency Initiative (CoST), a global program supported by the World Bank that helps countries pursue infrastructure accountability.
-According to a CoST report published in 2017, Honduras has achieved a project disclosure compliance rate of 85.3 percent regarding its public-private partnerships, up from just 27 percent in 2014.
+Honduras has achieved a project disclosure compliance rate of 85.3 percent regarding its public-private partnerships.
 In addition, the country is publicly sharing data on public infrastructure projects online.

-The U.S. Embassy in Tegucigalpa strongly encourages all U.S. firms interested in government procurement or public-private partnership (PPP) opportunities to reach out to the Embassy’s Commercial and Economic sections prior to pursuing any procurement process with the Government of Honduras.
+U.S. firms interested in government procurement opportunities should reach out to the Embassy’s Commercial and Economic sections prior to pursuing any procurement process with the Government of Honduras.

 Financing of Projects